Philadelphia Daily News: 21st century

+Pulitzer Prizes

+Journalists with the Philadelphia Daily News have won three Pulitzer Prizes.
+Richard Aregood won in 1985 for editorial writing, Signe Wilkinson won for her editorial cartoons in 1992, and Barbara Laker and Wendy Ruderman won in 2010 for investigating reporting for their "Tainted Justice" series focusing on the alleged misdeeds of a rogue narcotics squad.

 George Fencl Award

 The George Fencl Award, named in honor of Philadelphia Police Officer George Fencl, is given by the Daily News to a Philadelphia Police Officer who exemplifies compassion, fairness, and civic commitment.
 The award was first given in 1986.

 Sportsperson of the Year

 The Daily News named its first Sportsperson of the Year in 2008.